EricPug/ericpugsdungeontimetracker/README.md

 - **Time Started**: Set the hour your party entered (00:00 to 23:00) via a dropdown.
 - **Total Elapsed Time**: Auto-calculates time spent (e.g., "2 hours, 30 minutes") from checked boxes.
 - **Current Time**: Shows the in-game time (e.g., "18:30" or "06:00 Day 2") based on start time + elapsed turns.
-- **Referee's Notes**: Text area for logging events, with an "Add Time" button to stamp the current time at the bottom (e.g., "07:20 Day 2\nThief died by poisoned dagger").
+- **Referee's Notes**: Text area for logging events, with an "Add Time" button to add the current time.
-- **Persistent**: All data (checkboxes, start time, notes) saves to the actor’s flags—new instances start fresh.
+- **Persistent**: All data saves to the actor’s flags.

 ## Installation
 1. **Download**: Grab the latest zip from [Releases](https://github.com/EricPug/ericpugsdungeontimetracker/releases) (or clone this repo).